peterdri/ece-communications-labs/_ece450/lab2/rrc-shaping.md

 - Replace the `sigma` variable with an `eb_n0_db` variable and set the value to 0.
 - Leave the `sig_pwr` variable blank for now.

+{% include alert.html title="Note" content="GR version 3.8.0.0 on windows might cause problems if you don't cast the value to a `float()`." %}

 ### Import

 The argument is `import math`.
 This will load the [python math library](https://docs.python.org/3/library/math.html).
 To call the library functions you would precede them with `math`.
 For example, to take the square root of the number 5 you would write `math.sqrt(5)` wherever you wanted the result.